oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 ## Use of 'actor_token'
 If using the `actor_token` and `actor_token_type` parameters of the OAuth 2.0 Token Exchange specification {{RFC8693}}, both parameters MUST be present in the request.
 The `actor_token` can authenticate the identity of the requesting workload.

-## Replacement Tokens
-Validation of a replacement Txn-Token, as well as any Txn-Token, is critical to the security of the entire transaction invocation sequence.
-Only Txn-Tokens issued by a trusted Transaction Token Service may be trusted, so verification of the Txn-Token signature is required.
-For replacement transaction tokens, not only must the JWT signature be verified but also the workload identity of the workload requesting the replacement Txn-Token.

 ## Scope Processing
 The authorization model within a Trust Domain boundary may be quite different from the authorization model (e.g. OAuth scopes) used with clients external to the Trust Domain.
 This makes managing unintentional scope increase a critical aspect of the Transaction Token Service.
 The Transaction Token Service MUST ensure that the requested `scope` of the Txn-Token is equal or less than the scope(s) identified in the `subject_token`.
-This is also true of requesting a replacement Txn-Token.
-The Transaction Token Service MUST ensure there is no unintentional privilege escalation in authorization scope.

 ## Unique Transaction Identifier
 A transaction token conveys user identity and authorization context across workloads in a call chain.
 The `txn` claim is a unique identifier that, when logged by the Transaction Token Service and workloads, enables discovery and auditing of successful and failed transactions.
 The `txn` value SHOULD be unique within the Trust Domain.